federicocestau/SQL--Alchemy-Challenge/README.md

 # SQL--Alchemy-Challenge

-I used Python and SQLAlchemy to do basic climate analysis and data exploration of thr climate database.
+I used Python and SQLAlchemy to do basic climate analysis and data exploration of the climate database.

 All of the following analysis were completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.